bor0/gidti/manuscript/chapter5.md

 postulate A_inst : a -> b -> A a b
 ```

-That is, `A_inst` is a type constructor.
 With the `postulate` keyword we can define axioms, which are functions that satisfy the types without giving an actual argument for construction.
 With the command `:t` we can check the type of an expression, so as a result, we get:

 ```
 Idris> :t A